Mutton Paya

 Tips & Secrets

-- Cleaning the trotters with dry flour and washing multiple times is the secret to a professional odorless gravy.
+- Cleaning the trotters with dry flour and washing multiple times is the secret to a odorless gravy.

 - Slow-simmering after combining the broth and masala is crucial for the deep infusion of spices into the meat.